1914 French Grand Prix: Practice

 Mercedes knew that meticulous preparation would be needed if they were to beat the French cars.
 In January, the company had sent its team to France to reconnoitre the track to calculate gearing ratios.
 Two cars were ready in April for testing where two changes were noted.
 The extended tail was cut off to save weight and, from the long straights and winding corners, the engineers recommended changing to a five-speed gearbox.
 However, there was no time to arrange the latter.

 The ACF organised a practice period on the new circuit three weeks before the event.
 However, because they were public roads all that could be arranged were a couple of 90-minute pre-dawn sessions, which left most teams disgruntled.
 The Vauxhall cars were not even ready by then.

-The Peugeot team was confident that their 4-wheel brakes would allow better cornering and the higher top-end speed from the Peugeot's streamlined rear-end would be decisive.
+The Peugeot team was confident that their 4-wheel brakes would allow better cornering, but the circuit had only two sharp and slow corners.
+On the other hand, large parts were fast sections or flat out straights were the higher top-end speed from the Peugeot's DOHC engine and streamlined rear-end would be decisive.
 In contrast, the Mercedes’ lower centre-of-gravity would provide better road-holding to give it an edge over the French cars.
-They were also running on more durable Continental tyres.
-While the French cars were on Dunlops.
+They were also running on more durable Continental tyres while the French cars were on Dunlops.
 Thus, the Mercedes team calculated they would only need to make a single tyre-stop for each car during the race.

-During practice though the Peugeot drivers found their cars handled badly, with the poor weight distribution having the spare tyres stowed in the tail.
+During practice though the Peugeot drivers found their cars handled badly, with the poor weight distribution having the spare tyres stowed in the extended streamline tail.

 The only disruption for Mercedes was when Pilette missed a gear-change and over-revved his engine badly.